uvaai/ml1/40 week4/40 AlphaGo/content.md

 For your written assignment this week, argue whether or not you think move 37 is creative.
 Search online for some definitions of creativity and cite at least one definition that matches your own.
-These may just be dictionary definitions and do not have to come from scientific papers, as long as you can compare if move 37 is creative or not according to this / these definitions.
+These may just be dictionary definitions and do not have to come from scientific papers, as long as you can compare whether move 37 is creative or not according to this / these definitions.